-ANNUAL MEETING OF COMMON SHAREHOLDERS, APRIL 19, 2007
+ANNUAL MEETING OF SHAREHOLDERS, APRIL 17, 2008

-This proxy statement, the accompanying proxy card, and the Annual Report to Shareholders, which includes the Annual Report on Form 10-K for the year 2006, are being provided beginning March 2, 2007 to shareholders in connection with the Unitil Corporation ("Unitil" or "the Company") 2007 Annual Meeting of Shareholders (the "Annual Meeting").
-The Unitil Corporation Board of Directors (the "Board of Directors" or "the Board") is soliciting your proxy to vote your shares at the Annual Meeting.
+This proxy statement, the accompanying proxy card, and the Annual Report to Shareholders, which includes the Annual Report on Form 10-K for fiscal year 2007, are being provided beginning on or about March 7, 2008 to shareholders in connection with the Unitil Corporation ("Unitil" or "the Company") 2008 Annual Meeting of Shareholders (the "Annual Meeting").
+Unitil's Board of Directors (the "Board of Directors" or "the Board") is soliciting your proxy to vote your shares at the Annual Meeting.
 As a shareholder of the Company, you are invited to attend the Annual Meeting, as well as entitled to and requested to vote on the proposal described in this proxy statement.
 This proxy statement provides information to assist you in voting your shares.